KarynaMisnik/Linux-notes/README.md

 No inherent restrictions on access or communication between procedures.

-Implication:
+<code>Implication:</code>

-Efficiency: Calls are simple and fast since they are just normal function calls within the same address space.
+**Efficiency:** Calls are simple and fast since they are just normal function calls within the same address space.

-Complexity: Thousands of procedures calling each other can make the system hard to understand, maintain, or extend.
+**Complexity:** Thousands of procedures calling each other can make the system hard to understand, maintain, or extend.

 3. Compilation and Linking